gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 due to the configuration of the sun and planet gears.
 In addition, spur gear gearboxes are prone to shock loads; therefore, direct drive is not advisable on drivetrains.
+Refer to the
+:doc:`Gearbox Anatomy <../hardware-basics/motor-guide/gearbox-anatomy>`
-Refer to the :doc:`Motor Guide <../hardware-basics/motor-guide/gearbox-anatomy>` for more complete information on gearboxes.
+for more complete information on gearboxes.
 **This refers to using spur gear gearboxes which are attached directly to the pinion gear of the motor.
 It does not mean external ratios outside of the motor gearbox,